The Coalition for the Sahel

 In a poor security and humanitarian situation, the Coalition for the Sahel offers a new framework for international action, across four complementary pillars which are each steered independently.

-The aim is to fight against armed terrorist groups by coordinating all of the efforts led by African armed forces and the G5 Sahel Joint Force with the partners – Barkhane, MINUSMA, Takuba Task Force – with priority given to the Three-Borders region (Mali, Niger, Burkina Faso).
+The aim is to fight against armed terrorist groups by coordinating all of the efforts led by armed forces of G5 Sahel countries and the G5 Sahel Joint Force (G5SJF) with their operational partners – Barkhane, MINUSMA, Takuba Task Force – with priority given to the Three-Borders region (Mali, Niger, Burkina Faso).
 Faced with a poor security situation and the possibility of the threat expanding beyond the borders of the G5 Sahel countries, the aim is to create the conditions required for stabilization and development work.

 Pillar 2: Building the capacities of the armed forces in the region